How to lose 1kg per week with lifestyle changes

 If your routine regularly forgoes exercise favouring watching TV or drinking beers at the pub, then it’s time to change things up!

-For best health, it’s recommended that Australians get some form of physical activity every single day.
+For best health, it’s recommended that Australians get some form of physical activity every week.

 This includes either: